truatpasteurdotfr/rozofs/contrib/nagios/README.md

 ---------------------------

-This plugin is used to monitor the state of a RozoFS client using the `rozodebug` interface.
+This plugin is used to monitor the state of a RozoFS client using the `rozodiag` interface.
 It gets as mandatory parameters the host of the RozoFS client.

 The plugin pings the host of the RozoFS client.